 Abstract Background: To better standardize clinical and epidemiological studies about the prevalence, risk factors, prognosis, impact and treatment of chronic low back pain, a minimum data set was developed by...Full Article

 The future of measuring patient-reported outcomes in rheumatology: Patient-Reported Outcomes Measurement Information System (PROMIS).

-Abstract Background The National Institutes of Health (NIH) Patient‐Reported Outcomes Measurement Information System (PROMIS) Roadmap initiative (www.nihpromis.org) is a 5-year cooperative group program of research designed to develop,...Full Article
+The National Institutes of Health Patient‐Reported Outcomes Measurement Information System (PROMIS; trademarked by the National Institutes of Health) Roadmap initiative (available at www.nihpromis.org) is a cooperative research program designed to develop,...Full Article

 Psychometric evaluation of the NIH Patient-Reported Outcomes Measurement Information System (PROMIS®) in a multi-racial, multi-ethnic systemic lupus erythematosus (SLE) cohort.

 Abstract OBJECTIVE: We examined psychometric performance of Patient-Reported Outcomes Measurement Information System (PROMIS) measures in a racially/ethnically and linguistically diverse cohort with systemic lupus erythematosus (SLE).
 METHODS: Data were from...Full Article

 Ecological validity and clinical utility of Patient-Reported Outcomes Measurement Information System (PROMIS(R)) instruments for detecting premenstrual symptoms of depression, anger, and fatigue.

 Abstract Objective This study examined the ecological validity and clinical utility of NIH Patient Reported-Outcomes Measurement Information System (PROMIS®) instruments for anger, depression, and fatigue in women with premenstrual symptoms....Full Article